Ray743/The-Seeker/Readme.md

 * Built with **Python 3.11+** and **FastAPI**, hosted in a **Python virtual environment**
 * **Scrapers**:

-  * Crawl4AI for crawling job pages
+  * Crawl4AI for crawling and extracting data from job pages
   * BeautifulSoup for HTML parsing
 * **Job pipeline**: